Dominic Ng, Andrea Jung and Dr. Muhammad Yunus at Grameen America’s Los Angeles ribbon cutting.

 Dominic Ng: I was honored to join you and Grameen Bank founder Dr. Muhammad Yunus for the ribbon cutting of the first branch East West Bank supported in Los Angeles, California, five years ago.
 What kind of outcome improvements have you seen since then?

 Andrea Jung: East West Bank has been a tremendous support to Grameen America, and by extension, our members, their families and communities.
-The Bank's donation of $2 million in 2019 helped us open and operate our third branch in Los Angeles County, and the contribution of $1.5 million in loan capital enabled us to provide microloans to women entrepreneurs throughout the U.S. Since opening, East West’s support of our second Houston location facilitated $17.6 million in loans to over 2,000 entrepreneurs.
-With Houston being a Top 10 city for starting a business, we are excited to continue our partnership with East West to bring affordable capital to women across Houston.
-Through the Bank’s financial and volunteer support for business education workshops, we’re fulfilling our shared goals of helping our communities reach further and connect to new opportunities.
+Since 2019, our partnership provided about 50,000 microloans to women entrepreneurs throughout the United States, and seed funding from East West has helped us launch branches in California and Texas.
+We’re particularly excited to continue our partnership with East West in Houston as it is a Top 10 city for starting a business.
+Additionally, through the Bank’s financial and volunteer support for business education workshops, we’re fulfilling our shared goals of helping our communities reach further and connect to new opportunities.

 Andrea Jung, Nobel Prize Laureate Dr. Muhammad Yunus, Dominic Ng and other guests at ribbon cutting for the Grameen America Los Angeles location sponsored by East West Bank.